pnp/spfx-reference-scenarios/samples/COVID/README.md

     ```

 1. Zip the two image files plus the manifest.json file, and upload the package into your Teams Admin center, for detail about this process please refer to [Publish a custom app by uploading an app package](https://docs.microsoft.com/en-us/microsoftteams/upload-custom-apps).

-## Features

-Description of the extension that expands upon high-level summary above.

-This extension illustrates the following concepts:

-- topic 1
-- topic 2
-- topic 3

-> Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
-Thanks for your submissions advance.

-> Share your web part with others through Microsoft 365 Patterns and Practices program to get visibility and exposure.
-More details on the community, open-source projects and other activities from http://aka.ms/m365pnp.

 ## References